Vishnumoorthy Theyyam: Legend of Vishnumoorthi Theyyam

 The Theyyam in question is a divine representation of Palanthai Kannan, a follower of Lord Vishnu and member of the thiyya caste, performed by individuals belonging to the Malaya clan.
 The story of Palanthai Kannan goes back to his childhood in Neeleswaram, where he tended to cattle and ate mangoes from a tree owned by Kuruvat Nair, a member of the upper caste.
 Kuruvat Nair's servants brutally beat the boy, leading him to flee the village and seek refuge in a Vishnu temple in Mangalore, where he lived for 12 years.

 Eventually, Lord Vishnu instructed Palanthai Kannan to return to Neeleswaram.
-Upon his return, he bathed in a pond reserved for the upper caste, which angered Kuruvat Nair and his followers.
+Upon his return, which angered Kuruvat Nair and his followers.
 They subsequently murdered Palanthai Kannan, and as a result, Kuruvat Nair faced numerous problems.
 An astrologer declared that Lord Vishnu was displeased with the death of his devotee and ordered a kolam to be performed.
 Additionally, a temple was to be constructed in honor of the Vishnumoorthi who had accompanied Palanthai Kannan from Mangalore, and the deity was to be worshipped.